kubernetes-sigs/lws/site/content/en/docs/reference/leaderworkerset.v1.md

 <a href="#leaderworkerset-x-k8s-io-v1-SubdomainPolicy"><code>SubdomainPolicy</code></a>
 </td>
 <td>
-   <p>SubdomainPolicy determines the policy that will be used when creating
+   <p>subdomainPolicy determines the policy that will be used when creating
 the headless service, defaults to shared</p>
 </td>
 </tr>